UCL/MPHY0026/doc/index.rst

 Course Principles
 -----------------

-* *Research led*: Closely linked to academic literature, and research at UCL and world-wide
+* *Research led*: Closely linked to academic literature, and research at UCL and world-wide.
-* *A systems approach*: A researcher may only work on one component, but to achieve the clinical goal, we must understand the total system performance
+* *A systems approach*: A researcher may only work on one component, but to achieve the clinical goal, we must understand the total system performance.
 * *Learn by doing*: Code examples, often using the `SNAPPY`_ libraries.